Haulyn5/PaperHelper/README.md

 ### Search

-Searching is implemented with simple but effective TF-IDF algorithm.
-You can search for papers in the web page.
-Try it yourself, don't forget to compute feature vectors first.
+You can now search for papers with 4 methods/ features: `Match`, `TF-IDF`, `Semantic` and `Combination`.
+You can change the default search method in the settings page.

+- `Match` is the search method used in [arxiv-sanity-lite](https://github.com/karpathy/arxiv-sanity-lite/blob/master/serve.py#L172C5-L172C16)
+- `TF-IDF` is the search method used in the previous version of this project.
+Simple but effective.
+Implemented with [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html)
+- `Semantic` is the search method based on [MiniLM](https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2).
+It shows better performance than TF-IDF in most cases.
+- `Combination` is the combination of `TF-IDF`, `Semantic` and `Match`.
+It is the default search method.
+You can also set the weight of each method in the settings page.

 ### Similar papers

 You can find similar papers for a given paper in the web page.
 For how many similar papers to show, you can change the value `top_n` in function `similar_papers` of `serve.py`.
-(We will add a setting page in the future)
+The similar papers is found by purely semantic features.

 ### Fetch from dblp